Airsaid/sample-gradle-plugin/README.md

 }
 ```

-For more testcases I will help you pop up a dialog, and you can choose your demo.

 ## Working with extension

 We provide a number of extension annotations to easily add additional demos to the sample.

-For example, When you use `@SampleSourceCode,` it will help you generate a ViewPager and put your source code as a list:
+For example, When you use `@SampleSourceCode`, it will help you generate a ViewPager and put your
+source code as a list:

 ```kotlin
 @SampleSourceCode
 @Register